IOGS-LEnsE-training/nucleo-basics/docs/source/contents/gen_mbed_keil.rst

 	Interface of MBED Studio.

-At first use, you must be connected to the Internet and have an Arm® account.
+At first use, you must be connected to the Internet and have a Mbed account.
 But after the first use, no internet connection is required.